 Slower day at clinic today but did give a TV interview.
 Also started our daily ice cream break tradition.
 Mango flavored anything is so delicious.
 Being utterly exhausted, we ate at our beautiful hotel, Casa Andina and headed to bed.

 Today we headed out to the outpost.
-It was honestly the most insane day I’ve had as a pediatrician.
-We were set up in a very organized tent outside and had lines of patients waiting when we arrived.
-We exchanged supplies and equipment through tent slits and had to shoo away dogs that would wander in so that we could examine patients.
+It was honestly the most insane day I’ve had as a physician.
+We were set up in a very organized tent outside and had lines of patients waiting when we arrived and some unexpected dogs as well.

 Tonight we took a tour of Tabenero and I picked up some Malbec and Moscato.
 Mmm.
 Then, we returned to Hotel Princess for some traditional Peruvian food, drinks and dance.
 They were such gracious hosts.